spatie/menu/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/menu.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/menu)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/menu.svg?style=flat-square)](https://packagist.org/packages/spatie/menu)

 The `spatie/menu` package provides a fluent interface to build menus of any size in your php application.
+If you're building your app with Laravel, the [`spatie/laravel-menu`](https://github.com/spatie/laravel-menu) provides some extra treats.

 Documentation is available at https://docs.spatie.be/menu.

-### Human Readable, Fluent Interface
+## Human Readable, Fluent Interface

 All classes provide a human readable, fluent interface (no array configuration).
 Additionally, you can opt for a more verbose and flexible syntax, or for convenience methods that cover most use cases.